Brysonm77/CAP5150_ArtifactLink_FinalProject/Configs/4. WireGuard and OpenSSH configs.md

 # All configurations for Wireguard will be here (i.e., additional VPN IP allocations, allowed peers, and key generation).
-Due to lack of configuration, OpenSSH configs will also be in this file
+Due to lack of configuration, OpenSSH configs will also be in this file.

 ## WireGuard (WG)
 ### Key-Gen